 - Retails at about $2,400

-Single-coils are notoriously noisy, but the 2018 Classic T’s SSCSII hum-canceling system alleviates that problem.
+Single-coils are notoriously noisy, but the 2018 Classic T’s SSCSII hum-cancelling system alleviates that problem.
 In terms of sound, you still get that characteristic Tele tone, but it may be a tad hotter than what you’re accustomed to.
 The pickups do, however, sound particularly good with some overdrive in the mix.

 Elsewhere, proprietary Suhr locking tuners facilitate easy string changes and provide tuning stability so that there’s little chance of your sound being compromised midway through a worship session.